 Self closing garage door hinges look similar to standard butt hinges but include an integrated mechanism that automatically closes the door after each use.
 Unlike separate door closers, they are compact, concealed in the hinge body, and can be adjusted for closing speed and force.
 In garage applications, they combine convenience with fire-rated safety compliance.

-Category Self Closing Door Hinges Regular Door Hinges
+Category Regular Door Hinges Self Closing Door Hinges

 Material Steel, brass, plastic, or basic spring metals Stainless Steel (304, optional 316) — weather resistant and durable.